Easy Breezy Crochet

 • Comments

-The half-double crochet stitch is a stitch that is about halfway between single crochet and a double crochet stitch.
+The half double crochet (hdc) is a basic crochet stitch that sits between single crochet and double crochet in height

 How to half double crochet yarn over hook.